Preview & Edit

 Morrison, who was two years and a month younger than King, responded to the question asked by his kin in a poignant essay, "Tribute to Martin Luther Ling."
 She thrusts aside anxiety and focuses on the eternal question of all civil rights movements: when will there ever be an arrival?
 An end?

 I have never lived, nor have any of you, in a world in which race did not matter.
-Such a world, a world free of racial hierarchy, is frequently imagined or described as a dreamscape, Edenesque, utopian so remove are the possibilities of its achievement. [...]
+Such a world, a world free of racial hierarchy, is frequently imagined or described as a dreamscape, Edenesque, utopian so removed are the possibilities of its achievement. [...]
 The race-free world has been positioned as ideal, millennial, a condition possible only if accompanied by a Messiah or situated in a protected preserve, rather like a wilderness park.

 Toni Morrison was a generous and righteous genius who reminded us of our innate capacity to create otherness and how to react to chaos with stillness.
 But on her shoulders was this tremendous weight to carry the past into the future, this unbearable burden of witness.
 A weight bigger and grander than any of us realize.
 Or carry.